gi-no/blog_mean_stack/article2.md

   });
 ```

-On the above controller function, arguments of controller function specify modules to use.
+On the above controller function, arguments of the controller function specify modules to use.
 So, add "Auth" to the controller function arguments.

-Variables or functions stored in $scope object can be referred on HTML code, add function as "$scope.isMyTweet".
+Variables or functions stored in $scope object can be referred on HTML code, so add a function as "$scope.isMyTweet".
-"isMyTweet" function checks whether the message's user ID is the same as the current user or not.
+"isMyTweet" function checks whether the message's user ID is the same as the current user ID or not.
 Also, to call authentication function from HTML templates, add isLoggedIn/getCurrentUser to $scope object.

 #### Edit client-side HTML template
-On message listing, add username and creation time.
+On the message listing, add the username and creation time.

 client/app/main/main.html: